Take your music anywhere without having to use your phone. Here are our picks for the best MP3 player.

 If you've got a digital music collection that includes one-offs and live tracks that aren't available on the mainstream services, you can upload them to online services, where they can live alongside subscription tracks and be shared among multiple devices (including smart speakers).

 Apple users can opt for iTunes Match, which lets you upload your own digital music to live in tandem with Apple Music tracks.
-It costs $24 a year, the service now appears to be bundled in as part of an Apple Music or Apple One subscription.
+Once available for $24 a year, the service now appears to be bundled in as part of an Apple Music or Apple One subscription.

 If you opt for either of these options, make sure you keep a local backup of your files, just in case these services go away.